python-sdbus/python-sdbus/docs/asyncio_quick.rst

 Signals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To define a dbus signal wrap a function with :py:func:`dbus_signal_async` decorator.
+To define a D-Bus signal wrap a function with :py:func:`dbus_signal_async` decorator.

 The function is only used for type hints information.
 It is recommended to just put ``raise NotImplementedError`` in to the body of the function.